customink/frontend-gh-actions/README.md

 ### `dotenv-file-name`

 **Required** The filename to write the environment variables into.
-Default to `./.env`.
+Defaults to `./.env`.

 ### Example usage

 ```
-uses: @customink/frontend-gh-actions/pr-desc-to-dotenv-action@v1.0
+uses: customink/frontend-gh-actions/pr-desc-to-dotenv-action@v1.0
 with:
-  dotenv-file-name: '.env.development'
+  dotenv-file-name: '.env.development'  # Optional; will fall back to .env as default
 ```